 In April 2017, Don Wilkins, former VP of Advanced Product Development for the Company, filed a two-count complaint alleging breach of contract by the Company and violation of the Illinois Wage Payment and Collections Act ("IWPCA") by the Company and its former CEO, Gary Winemaster (the "Wilkins Complaint").
 The Wilkins Complaint claims the Company did not have cause to terminate Mr. Wilkins' Employment and Confidentiality Agreement (the "Wilkins Agreement"), executed January 6, 2012, and that the Company and Mr. Winemaster violated the IWPCA by failing to pay him accrued but unpaid vacation and earned commissions.
 The Wilkins Complaint seeks damages including a \$2.0 million bonus entitlement in the Wilkins Agreement, guaranteed annual salary to increase at 1.5 times the Consumer Price Index per year from the termination date to the end-date of the Wilkins Agreement, December 31, 2020, and 20,000 shares of restricted stock granted to him in 2013 with a vesting schedule through 2020.
 In June 2017, the Company and Mr. Winemaster answered the complaint and asserted numerous defenses.
 The Company also asserted counterclaims against Mr. Wilkins including violation of the Illinois Trade Secrets Act, breach of the Wilkins Agreement, breach of fiduciary duty, and spoliation.
 In January 2019, Wilkins voluntarily dismissed with prejudice his claims for unpaid commissions and vacation against the Company and Mr. Winemaster, subject to the parties' confidential settlement agreement of those claims.
-In February 2020, the Company filed a motion for protective order to stay the litigation, which the court denied in April 2020.
-In May 2020, the parties reached an agreement to settle all remaining claims for a \$1.1 million payment ("Wilkins Settlement Amount") to Mr. Wilkins.
-The Company paid \$0.9 million of the Wilkins Settlement Amount which was reserved as of the first quarter of 2019.
-The Company's insurance provider contributed the remainder of the Wilkins Settlement Amount.
-In June 2020, the court dismissed the Wilkins Com
+In February 2020, the Company filed a motion for protective order or to stay the litigation, which the Court denied on April 7, 2020.
+On May 7, 2020, the parties reached an agreement to settle all remaining claims for a \$1.1 million payment ("Wilkins Settlement Amount") to Mr. Wilkins.
+The Company will contribute \$0.9 million of the Wilkins Settlement Amount which was reserved during the first quarter of 2019.
+The remaining amount of the settlement will be contributed by the Company's insurance provider.